0dan0/qr/docs/control/chapters/README.md

 # Chapters Size Control

-<input type="checkbox" id="lc" name="checkb" value="t"> Enable Large Chapters <br>
+<input type="checkbox" id="lchptrs" checked> Enable Large Chapters <br>
 <center>
 <div id="qrcode"></div>
 <br>
 </center>
 Warning: Larger chapters may not work everywhere in the ecosystem, even the camera will not playback files larger than 4GB in this current firmware.
+Yet the file are valid, and work in FFMPEG, VLC and other industry tools.
 So this one of the more experiment features.

 ## ver 1.00
 [BACK](..)